Malibu Pier History

 "The Malibu Pier is historically significant and one of the great piers of the State of California."

-- John Foster, Senior State Archaeologist, California State Parks
+- John Foster, Senior State Archaeologist, California State Parks (Retired)

 The Malibu Pier was originally built in 1905 to support the operations of Frederick Hastings Rindge's Malibu Rancho.
 Hides, grains, fruit, and other agricultural products were shipped from the pier either directly or by transfer to larger vessels.
 Building materials and other Rancho necessities arrived at the pier.
 The Rindge private railroad, used for freight movement within the ranch, had a terminus near the pier.

 The Adamson House, located just west of the pier, included a wall built along the highway to the pier in 1932.
 The entrance tower and storage room, at the entrance the pier, is decorated with Malibu Potteries tile from the factory which was located just east of the pier.
 The tower and part of the wall are still there.